bhattarjun/bhattarjun.github.io/README.md

 # Arjun's Dev Canvas

-Lovable.dev Prompt — Arjun Bhatt Portfolio
-Copy everything below the line into Lovable.dev as your first message.

 Build a single-page scroll portfolio website for a full-stack software engineer.
 Style: creative/personal-brand — unique layout choices, subtle illustrations or custom graphic elements, but the underlying structure must stay clean and scannable (this site needs to work for HR recruiters skimming in 30 seconds AND for freelance clients evaluating technical credibility — don't let "creative" mean "confusing").
 Pick a cohesive color palette and typography system that feels modern and intentional, not a generic template.
 Include a dark/light aesthetic decision of your own — commit to one primary mode designed well rather than a half-baked toggle, unless a toggle can be done cleanly.
 Sections (in order)
 Hero